Can I apply in the UK?

 Student visas are only valid for use on the programme of study at the institution they were issued for:

 In both cases, you do not need to have received your new visa before the start of the programme.
-However, you must at least have provided evidence to the Student Immigration Team that you have submitted your Student visa application.
+However, you must upload evidence that you have submitted a new student visa application as part of your Right to Study check.

 Please note: You cannot study with a Graduate visa so you must have obtained your new Student visa BEFORE you can start studying with us.